Small Business Guides

 After that, your priorities will depend on the type of business you run and how flexible your suppliers are willing to be.
 The following payment priorities are suggestions, but the actual order is for you to decide:

-If you don’t pay your employees' wages on time you may be penalised for this.
+If you don’t pay your employees' wages on time you may be penalized for this.
 You may be able to renegotiate contracts with some staff, but that's likely to affect their morale.

 - Suppliers and business partners